Disc Golf Workout: How to Get Fit and Improve Your Game

 Comparing Disc Golf to Other Sports

-• A full round of disc golf can burn as many calories as a moderate gym session
+• A full round of disc golf can burn as many calories as a moderate gym session.

-Is Disc Golf Good for Losing Weight?
+Is Disc Golf Good for Burning Calories and Losing Weight?

 How Many Calories Do 18 Holes of Disc Golf Burn?